 We benefit from a variety of dialogue platforms to learn about the sustainability expectations of our stakeholders including employees, customers, creditors, investors, regulatory bodies, suppliers, local communities, local authorities, society, and media as well as to give them information on these issues.
-The communication channels are integrated management systems, "We Are the Energy" Employee Suggestion System, Customer satisfaction surveys, Environmental Impact Assessment (EIA) reports, workshops/events etc. Moreover, Akenerji participates to CDP Climate Change program since 2010; prepares annual Environmental & OHS reports since 2010; and submits IFC Annual Environmental and Social Performance Monitoring Reports since 2010.
+The communication channels are integrated management systems, "We Are the Energy" Employee Suggestion System, Customer satisfaction surveys, Environmental Impact Assessment (EIA) reports, workshops/events etc. Moreover, Akenerji participates to CDP Climate Change program since 2010; prepares annual Environmental &

+OHS reports since 2010; and submits IFC Annual Environmental and Social Performance Monitoring Reports since 2010.
 As a part of our communication channels with our stakeholders, we also benefit from sustainability reports.
 Sustainability Report has been prepared in accordance with the GRI Standards: Core option principles taking United Nations Sustainable Development Goals into account.
-Since 2010, Akenerji has received certification for ISO 9001:2015 Quality, OHSAS 18001:2007 Occupational Health and Safety and the ISO 14001: 2015 Environment Management Systems.
-After abolishment of OHSAS 18001: 2007 standard and enactment of ISO 45001: 2018 standard, the revision efforts in the occupational health and safety management system have been initiated.
-ISO 50001:2018 Energy Management System studies have been started in all our power plants, energy consumption has been determined and targets have been determined to reduce consumption and make improvements by evaluating performance
+Since 2010, Akenerji has received certification for ISO 9001:2015 Quality, ISO 45001:2018 Occupational Health and Safety and the ISO 14001: 2015 Environment Management Systems and ISO 50001:2018 Energy Management System.